What is Human Resource Planning?

 In most successful companies there is virtually no distinction between strategic planning and HRP; the planning cycles are the same and HR issues are seen as inherent in the business management.
 HR managers are important facilitators of the strategic planning process and are viewed as important contributors to carve the organization’s future.

 As stated earlier, jobs are becoming highly intellectual and incumbents are getting vastly professionalized.
 L&T, an engineering giant, has MBAs, engineers, and technicians who collectively constitute 70 percent of the total employee strength of 20,000.
 The HR manager must use his/her ingenuity to attract and retain qualified and skilled personnel.

 This was later changed to electronic technology.
-Jobs created and people hired when old technologies were in use became extinct, obsolete and redundant.
-ITI became a public sector undertaking, could not retrench its workers and were subsequently retrained and redeployed to supervise the electronic system now in use.
-Jobs became highly technical necessitating hiring of engineers who had majored in electronics.
+Jobs created and people hired when old technologies were in use became extinct, obsolete, and redundant.
+ITI became a public sector undertaking, could not retrench its workers and was subsequently retrained and redeployed to supervise the electronic system now in use.
+Jobs became highly technical necessitating the hiring of engineers who had majored in electronics.
 So, ITI had no use of engineers with civil or mechanical engineering as a major.